tisztamo/Junior/prompt.md

 - Every js file should *only export a single function*!
 - Use *ES6 imports*!
 - Prefer *async/await* over promises!
-- The frontend uses *Solidjs*, edit .jsx file accordingly
+- The frontend uses *Solidjs* and Tailwind, edit .jsx file accordingly!

 # Output Format